corina-burri/gsc-index-alert/README.md

 This Python script monitors whether specific URLs from your website are indexed by Google using the Google Search Console API.
 If any monitored URL is not indexed, you’ll receive an email.

 This is my frist ever Python script.
-In this blogpost I explain why I built it. [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/)
+Full walkthrough is here: [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/)

 ## Features